Information on Renter’s and Homestead Tax Credit in Wisconsin

 To find out if you qualify for the Homestead Credit visit the Wisconsin Department of Revenue web site.
 The Homestead Credit program was designed to soften the impact of property taxes and rent on persons with lower incomes.
 We have Rent Certificate forms available at our office or you can download one on this web page.

-You will need to fill in lines one through four on the form before submitting it to us to complete.
-Please inform us if you are married, filing jointly and if you do not split your rent equally with your roommates.
-The total rent amount paid includes all rent, water and parking payments made to us.
+You will need to fill in all fields in the renter (claimant) section except your social security number before submitting it to us to complete.
+Please inform us if you are living with your spouse.
+The total rent amount paid includes all rent, water and parking payments made to us by all occupants.

 This website is an educational resource only.
-For specific tax questions, seek professional tax assistance or contact the IRS hotline at 1-800-TAX-1040.
+For specific tax questions, seek professional tax assistance or contact the Wisconsin Department of Revenue at (608)266-2486.